 Objectives and Content

-- describe the most important geological processes at the plate boundaries
+- can discuss the most important geological processes occurring where the plates interact; both along convergent, divergent and mass-conserving boundaries

 Required Previous Knowledge

 Part I (6 weeks) - Lectures, 4 hours/week

 Part II (6 weeks) - Lectures and e-modules, 4 hours/week

 Compulsory Assignments and Attendance

 The students must complete and hand in two problem sets (one for each part of the course) in order to be allowed to take the final exam.
 These problem sets are only valid for the semester when the course is taught and the following semester (for the repeat exam in the spring).

 - Problem sets, 40% of total grade.

 - Written examination (4 hours), 60% of total grade.